INDUS: Effective and Efficient Language Models for Scientific Applications: Methodology: Encoder Models

-We also trained a smaller model, \casssmall{}, with 38M parameters through knowledge distillation techniques by using \cassbase{} as the teacher. \casssmall{} follows a 4-layer architecture recommended by the Neural Architecture Search engine \cite{trivedi2023neural} with an optimal trade-off between performance and latency.
+\paragraph{Knowledge Distillation for Efficient Encoder Model} We also trained a smaller model, \casssmall{}\footnote{https://huggingface.co/nasa-impact/nasa-smd-ibm-distil-v0.1}, with 38M parameters through knowledge distillation using \cassbase{} as the teacher. \casssmall{} follows a 4-layer architecture recommended by the Neural Architecture Search engine \cite{trivedi2023neural} with an optimal trade-off between performance and latency.
 We adopted the distillation objective proposed in MiniLMv2 \cite{wang-etal-2021-minilmv2} to transfer fine-grained self-attention relations, which has been shown to be the current state-of-the-art \cite{udagawa-etal-2023-comparative}.
-Using this objective, we trained the model for 500K steps with an effective batch size of 480 on 30 V100 GPUs.